Prinzhorn/skrollr/README.md

 JavaScript
 ------

-On the JavaScript part there's not much to do (you can, if you want to).
+On the JavaScript part there's not much to do (you can, if you want to!).
 So if you only know CSS and HTML, perfect.

 All there is to do is to call ```skrollr.init([options]);```.